mixu/distsysbook/input/5_eventual.md

 The implication that follows from the limitation on the speed at which information travels is that nodes experience the world in different, unique ways.
 Computation on a single node is easy, because everything happens in a predictable global total order.
 Computation on a distributed system is difficult, because there is no global total order.

-For the longest while (e.g. decades of research), we've solved this problem by introducing a global total order.
+For the longest while (i.e. decades of research), we've solved this problem by introducing a global total order.
 I've discussed the many methods for achieving strong consistency by creating order (in a fault-tolerant manner) where there is no naturally occurring total order.

 Of course, the problem is that enforcing order is expensive.
 This breaks down in particular with large scale internet systems, where a system needs to remain available.
 A system enforcing strong consistency doesn't behave like a distributed system: it behaves like a single system, which is bad for availability during a partition.